 James Turrell '65, Dividing the Light, 2007

-Public hours: The public is invited to visit “Dividing the Light” on Saturday through Monday.
+Public hours: The public is invited to visit “Dividing the Light” on Saturday through Monday during the school year and everyday during the summer.
 For groups of 10 or more or for alternate times, please contact the Pomona College Museum 909 621 8283.
 Please note that food and drink are not permitted in the Skyspace.
 We ask that you respect the space and the quiet enjoyment of other visitors.

 The Skyspace is located in the Draper Courtyard, Lincoln and Edmunds Buildings, Pomona College (corner of 6th & College Way), Claremont.
 View map to the Museum and Skyspace.